Dr Cristina Delgado-Garcia

-- With Lucy Ellinson, Aneta Mancewicz and Chris Thorpe, facilitator of two workshops on theatre and democracy.
+- Co-facilitator of two workshops on theatre and democracy, with Lucy Ellinson, Dr Aneta Mancewicz and Chris Thorpe.
 Radical Mischief: A Conference Inviting Experiment in Theatre, Thought and Politics.
 The Other Place, RSC.
 Stratford-Upon-Avon.
 July 2018.

-- With Caroline Radcliffe and Paul Geary.
-Standing Conference of University Drama Departments (SCUDD).
+- Co-organiser of the Standing Conference of University Drama Departments (SCUDD), with Dr Caroline Radcliffe and Dr Paul Geary.
 University of Birmingham.
 June 2018.

-- With Mireia Aragay and Enric Monforte.
-24th annual conference of the German Society for Contemporary Theatre and Drama in English (CDE).
+- Co-organiser of the 24th annual conference of the German Society for Contemporary Theatre and Drama in English (CDE), with Prof Mireia Aragay and Dr Enric Monforte.
 Theatre and Spectatorship.
 University of Barcelona.
 June 2015.

 Keynotes and invited research seminars

-- 'Labours Lost: Delegated Performance and the Work of Erasure', invited research seminars.
+- Invited research seminars.
+'Labours Lost: Delegated Performance and the Work of Erasure'.
 University of Lincoln, December 2017; University of Reading, November 2017.

 - Keynote presentation.
 'The Work of Others: Delegated Performance, the Workers and Their Double'.
 Theatre, Performance & Employment symposium.
 Queen Mary, University of London.
 February 2017.